12 Apr Impossible conversations – Claus Richter’s „Little Helper“ interviews a Blade Runner Archivist.

 B.R.A: Well you see, that’s exactly what I do.
 I organize things, sort them out, one could say.
 So that people can revisit them anytime they want and relive the memories that they carried.
 Like Rachael’s long fur coat, or the amazing flying spinners, the giant LED billboards and even Rick’s Tie.
 And Prius’ nude jumpsuit, Dr. Tyrell’s Glasses and Zhoar’s plastic raincoat.

 B.R.A: Yeah I really think that could be a suitable next step for you.

 L.H: Well that sounds just like heaven!
 I would love to hang out with those guys!

 B.R.A: Yes, of course I’m sure, there’s nothing for you to worry about.
 You only need to close your eyes and I’ll give you a kiss goodbye.
 Just one swift kiss and all will be over.
 It’s all gonna be over soon…

 B.R.A: Absolutely positive!
 You see I wasn’t always an archivist, making sense out of the nonsense of this dreadful world.
 You see… I’ve seen things you wouldn’t believe.
 Attack ships on fire off the shoulder of Orion.
 I watched C-beams glitter in the dark near the Tannhäuser Gate.
 All those moments will be lost in time, like tears in rain.
 But now they won’t be!
 Cause I’m here to restore and organize them like one should.
 And there won’t be any more tears in the rain.

 L.H: That sounds lovely.

 B.R.A: It’s settled then.
-Come join our archive family.
+Come join our family.
 You’ll love it.

-The Little Helper went on with the Blade Runner archivist and found his place amongst both the humans as well as the replicants of the Blade Runner universe.
+He finally found his rightful place amongst both the humans as well as the replicants of the Blade Runner universe.